 Here’s an unedited picture of my visit in January 2018:

 Definitely not as promising as the pictures we’d seen on blogs had suggested.
-My mom and I drove three hours from Tulum to visit Las Coloradas and to put things bluntly, I WAS DISAPPOINTED AS FUCK.
+My mom and I drove three hours from Tulum to visit Las Coloradas and to put things bluntly, I was very disappointed.

 Here, though, is a totally different picture shot during my second visit.
 The difference was insane!

 Disclaimer: Yep, it’s a bit brightened up but the color of the water really did look that pink!

 - Is it sunny?
 The sun plays a huge part in the water’s color.

 - Secondly – RAIN.
 This baffled me at first but in hindsight, it makes perfect sense.
 If it’s been raining buckets the days before your visit, rainwater will mix with the lake and dilute the organisms that make the water look pink.

 - Thirdly, windy days are your friends.
 The more wind, the more the organisms move, making the pink look brighter.
 Crazy, right?
 When we arrived at Las Coloradas, the lake looked pretty pink, but as we headed back and the wind hit the water, it suddenly looked even more striking.

 Here are two pictures of Las Coloradas shot on the exact same day.
 The first was shot when we arrived – the sky was cloudy.
 The second was shot shortly after on the exact same spot – the sky had cleared up and the wind was at full blast!